ramesaliyev/hello-erlang/README.md

   an atom is referred to in an `atom table` which consumes memory. atom table is not garbage collected, and so atoms will accumulate until the system tips over, either from **memory usage** or because **1048577** atoms were declared. this means atoms should not be generated dynamically for whatever reason.

   some atoms are reserved words: `after`, `and`, `andalso`, `band`, `begin`, `bnot`, `bor`, `bsl`, `bsr`, `bxor`, `case`, `catch`, `cond`, `div`, `end`, `fun`, `if`, `let`, `not`, `of`, `or`, `orelse`, `query`, `receive`, `rem`, `try`, `when`, `xor`

+  atoms can only be compared and nothing else
 </details>
 <details>
   <summary><strong>boolean algebra</strong></summary>